The Delicious Crescent

 • 3 small eggs

-• 1 tablespoon ground anise seeds, or less as per taste
+• 1 tablespoon ground anise seeds (adjust to taste)

 • 2 teaspoons vanilla extract